2008 Nic Diederichs Technical High School slashing: Conviction

 On 20 August 2008, Harmse was charged with one count of murder and three counts of attempted murder at the Krugersdorp Magistrate's Court.
 He was later sent to the Sterkfontein Psychiatric Hospital for mental health evaluation.
 On 25 October, after two consecutive months of mental health evaluation and two postponements of the court date, Harmse was ruled to be mentally fit by Magistrate Joachim Nortje.

 The case was transferred to the South Gauteng High Court in Johannesburg for trial before Judge Gerhardus Hattingh.
-On 14 April 2009, Harmse pleaded guilty to all four charges and on 10 October he was sentenced to twenty years' imprisonment.
+On 14 April 2009, Harmse pleaded guilty to all four charges, and on 10 October he was sentenced to twenty years' imprisonment.

 On 3 March 2022, Harmse was given parole.

 Reactions

-Blame on Satanism and media
+Blame Satanism and media

 In the aftermath of the attacks, the blame was put on Satanism, which Harmse took an interest in.
 Harmse claimed that Satan had told him to do it and that he followed the practice of Satanism.
 When police executed a search in Harmse's room, they found "disturbing elements of Satanism" that included ouija boards and "spell books."

-Heavy metal act Slipknot was also blamed for the attacks as Harmse had obtained masks resembling those of the band members and was reportedly listening to the band months before.
+Heavy metal act Slipknot was also blamed for the attacks, as Harmse had obtained masks resembling those of the band members and was reportedly listening to the band months before.

 He had claimed that upon listening to Slipknot, he had lost control of his body and had a mind of his own.

 Slipknot frontman Corey Taylor later issued a response to Harmse's actions:

 Obviously, I'm disturbed by the fact that people were hurt and someone died.
 As far as my responsibility for that goes, it stops there, because I know our message is actually very positive.
 I'm not encouraging anybody to kill anyone.
 I encourage our fans to express themselves, to stick together and to help each other.